Taras Bulba (opera): Performance history

 The work's perceived structural defects may to a large extent be because Lysenko was never able to adjust the work after hearing it being performed.
 The opera marks an advance on the composer's earlier works, such as Natalka Poltavka and Utoplena.
 Its folklore and nationalistic elements, which are more closely integrated in a continuous musical framework, show that Lysenko was influenced by Tchaikovsky.

 Problems relating to the opera include the episodic nature of the libretto, the dances, patriotic marches and choruses, which are detached from the plot, and a long scene in the third act, when Kudryiaha is chosen to lead the Cossacks, but then does not reappear.
 Other issues include the compression of the historical events that the opera is based upon into a single scene in the opera, and the lack of emotional or musical transition from the death of an important character to the triumphant (and unsung) final scene.

-Amongst those who have sung the role of Taras is the Ukrainian singer Boris Gmyrya, who also featured in a recording of the opera.
+Amongst those who have sung the title role, Taras, is the Ukrainian singer Borys Hmyria, who also featured in a recording of the opera.